unknown-entity98/unknown-entity98.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me ⭐
 subtitle: I could be anywhere
 permalink: /about/
 ---

-if you want to contact me,
+I'm unknown-entity, as you know.
+I work on machine learning models, python applications, cloud and NLP.
+Technology and mathematics are my goals, storytelling is my passion.
+Recreational programming is rejuvenating.

+If you ever feel like you want to work on something challenging, count me in ;)

+Interested in reaching me?
+Find me here !

-email : blackadam60091@gmail.com
+**email** : blackadam60091@gmail.com